 “Keep Austin Weird” is a current that pulses through the life of this university town in the heart of Texas.
 The state’s capital comes with a bohemian vibe and a booming technology industry.
 Its vibrant music, arts, and film scenes bring together an eclectic mix of students, high-tech professionals, artists, and a constant stream of tourists.
 Between 1990 and 2000, Greater Austin experienced rapid growth: its population leapt 48 percent and the number of immigrants tripled.
 Thanks to a thriving economy, 1.8 million people call the Austin area home.

 Immigrant communities have long been a part of Austin’s history.
 According to the Austin History Center, Asian immigrants from China began arriving in the pioneer town as early as the 1870s.
 A century later, newcomers were drawn to the city in record numbers, attracted by the technology industry and the University of Texas at Austin.
 These communities soon built new places of worship, transforming the religious landscape of the city.
-Today, there are six Hindu temples, three Sikh gurdwaras, nearly ten mosques, and close to twenty-five Buddhist centers, including Tibetan, Zen, Shambhala, Nicheren, Ch’an, and Humanistic Buddhist communities, in Greater Austin.
+Today in Greater Austin, there are six Hindu temples, three Sikh gurdwaras, nearly ten mosques, and close to twenty-five Buddhist centers, including Tibetan, Zen, Shambhala, Nicheren, Ch’an, and Humanistic Buddhist communities.

 New religious movements have not been afraid to add their own rhythms to the city, alongside more established traditions.
 Just north of downtown, along Guadalupe Street, a Baptist Church and Church of Scientology sit side by side.
 A block away, Texas Hillel is flanked by a Mormon temple and Catholic parish; a short walk further north, a Brahma Kumeris center makes its home.